Now we begin the writing process. You can do this by writing, typing or dictating/ recording your ideas.

 Below I’ve listed just a few facts.
 To learn more, there are FAQ files in many ancestry searching sites online.

-2. When you go back two or three generations, you’ll find most men didn’t have middle names which makes it difficult to pin down a specific name especially if it’s a commonly used last name.
-You’ll need as much information as you can about that person to definitely identify him i.e. age, where he lived, who he married, how many children he had and their names, where he came from (if from a foreign country) and when.
+- When you go back two or three generations, you’ll find most men didn’t have middle names which makes it difficult to pin down a specific name especially if it’s a commonly used last name.
+You’ll need as much information as you can about that person to definitely identify him i.e. age, where he lived, who he married, how many children he had and their names, where he was born and when.

-Your family members should listing in the order of their position of hierarchy in the family (see the basic sample illustration below).
-Most ancestry sites will give you a variety of hierarchy listings to guide you.
+Family members should be listed in the order of their position of hierarchy in the family (see the basic sample illustration below).
+Most ancestry sites provide a variety of hierarchy listings to guide you.

 To make it clearer to your readers, in addition to the Table of Contents, consider creating a list for each family member showing the relationships.